github-education-resources/classroom/docs/import-roster-from-lms.md

 If you're trying to import students by their full name or email but only able to import by User ID, ensure you've enabled GitHub Classroom to retrieve student information from your learning management system.
-You may be able to change the privacy settings for GitHub Classroom within your Learning Management System by inspecting the configuration settings by inspecting the settings you configured when [connecting GitHub Classroom to you learning management system](/help/connect-to-lms).
+You may be able to change the privacy settings for GitHub Classroom within your learning management System by inspecting the configuration settings by inspecting the settings you configured when [connecting GitHub Classroom to you learning management system](/help/connect-to-lms).